 7 Things To Tell Yourself When You're Waiting For Someone To Text You Back

-Waiting for someone to text you back sucks.
+Is there anything worse than waiting for someone to text you back?
 The thoughts that run through you’re head when you’re in those initial stages of dating someone — the stages when you don’t really know them yet and you definitely don’t know their phone habits — can be really stressful.
 Maybe he hates me.
 Maybe she thinks I’m too thirsty.
 Maybe I smelled weird on our date.
 Maybe I shouldn’t have had slept with them so quickly.
 Maybe they’ve met someone else.
-Maybe, maybe, maybemaybemaybe…” There’s probably no other time when we’re more likely to, a) be unkind to ourselves and, b) make up all kinds of stories in our heads.
+Maybe, maybe, maybemaybemaybe… There’s probably no other time when we’re more likely to, a) be unkind to ourselves and, b) make up all kinds of stories in our heads.

 This is a uniquely now problem in the history of humanity.
 Back in the day, you’d call someone and leave a message on their answering machine (or with their parents or siblings or roommate) and hope that they got back to you quickly.
 The waiting weighed on your mind and was stressful, but that waiting was nothing compared to the excruciating wait when you’re expecting a text.